Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

         ]
 ```

+You must override the `display_test_case` method to format a test case for printing and send it to `bug_channel`.
+In the example below, the test case is unpacked into two variables (`a` and `b`), and their values are inserted into an f-string indented by 3 spaces.

+For more complex test cases, you may send multiple lines to `bug_channel` to make the output visually clear.
+Always use __3 spaces of indentation__ to maintain the visual standard across the playground.

 ```python
     def display_test_case(self, test_case) -> None:
         a, b = test_case
         self.send_msg(self.bug_channel, f'   a = {a}     b = {b}')
 ```

+If your exercise includes random test cases, override the generate_random_test_case method.
+In the example below, the method returns a list of two arguments, each a random number between -100 and 100.

+Remember: every test case must be a list of arguments, even if a test case only contains a single argument.

 ```python
     def generate_random_test_case(self):
         return [random.randint(-100, 100), random.randint(-100, 100)]
 ```

+Finally, replace `ExerciseName` below with the name of your new exercise class.

 ```python
 if __name__ == "__main__":